ezsystems/ezpublish-kernel/doc/specifications/api/multi_get.md

 having O(n) code spreading all over the architecture from bottom to top, as opposed to closer to the ideal O(1) lookups.

-So that is what this specification is for, defining a pattern to use to expose API endpoints to load multiple entities at once.
+So that is what this specification is for, defining a pattern to use to expose API endpoints to load multiple entities at once, by ids/identifiers/remote-ids

 #### Note on Caching
 Part of the reason why this is being proposed now is that with kernel version 7.0 _(eZ Platform v2)_ and it's move to Symfony Cache.
-We can now actually also load several cache items in one call, meaning any exposure of multi load endpoints will provide noticeable performance improvements also when cache is warm, not just when it is cold & request goes to database.
+We can now actually load several cache items in one call, meaning any exposure of multi load endpoints will provide noticeable performance improvements also when cache is warm, not just when it is cold & request goes to database.

 ## SPI _(PHP)_
 Before we try to define how a multi lookup API endpoint should look like, we'll first cover the layer below, the _Service